 top of page

+Swiss cellist, pedagogue and author Daniel Grosgurin, born in Geneva, studied there with Pierre Fournier and in the USA with Janos Starker.
 A laureate of international music competitions, he performed as soloist with orchestras such as “Orchestre de la Suisse Romande”, “Stuttgarter Philharmoniker”, “Tonkünstlerverein” in Vienna or “Eastern Music Festival” in the U.S. As a chamber music partner, he appeared with musicians like Alexandre Rabinovitch, Martha Argerich, Jean-Pierre Wallez, Valery Oistrakh, Pierre Amoyal or Augustin Dumay and was a guest of prestigious Festivals.

 Together with his wife, Turkish-born cellist Ferhan Grosgurin, he founded the string ensemble “Les Solistes de Genève” which toured major European countries.